mayurgavhane03/Learning-Management-System-WebApp/README.md

 Caching is a crucial aspect of ELearner, particularly managed by Redis.
 Redis serves as an efficient, in-memory data store that significantly enhances application performance.
 Key aspects of Redis integration include:

+In a typical web application architecture, Redis might be used for various purposes on the server-side, like caching session data, managing distributed locks, or storing temporary data.
+Meanwhile, cookies are used on the client-side to store information that needs to persist between different requests from the same user.

+For example, you might use Redis to store a session ID on the server, and then that session ID could be stored in a cookie on the client-side.
+The server can then use the session ID from the cookie to retrieve session data stored in Redis.

+To sum up, Redis and cookies serve different purposes in a web application, with Redis being a server-side storage solution and cookies being a client-side storage mechanism.

 - **Handling Large Data**: Redis efficiently manages extensive datasets within the website cache, ensuring rapid data retrieval.

 - **Optimizing API Requests**: During peak loads, Redis plays a pivotal role in handling a substantial volume of API requests, maintaining a seamless user experience.